My Design Philosophy:

 I came into my career as a designer out of necessity and passion, not by education.
 As a teenager, I was in a band, so I had to make flyers and album covers.
 I made book covers for friends, websites for associates of my parents, business cards for local businesses.
 Before I knew it, I had a portfolio (WOOF, it was bad!) and I landed my first job as a designer, and here I am 16 years later!

-I didn't have access to a lot of information that I really needed when I was younger.
-As such, I love working on projects which highlight and help youth and marginalized communities who often have restricted access to knowledge and resources they need.
+I love working on projects which highlight and help youth and marginalized communities who often have restricted access to knowledge and resources they need.
 As a gay and transgender kid, if I had just known that people like me existed, I would have been much better off.
-Give me a project that provides information and representation for people who need it most, and I'm there.
-Those are my people, and I'm always proud to be able to connect them to community and to themselves through my work.
+I'm always proud to be able to connect people to community and to themselves through my work.

 When people ask me, "What do you do?"
 I tell them, "I make people feel connected to something larger through media.
 Whether I make things for print, or I make them digitally, I always try to make them beautiful."